SamMed05/c-cpp-notes/docs/cpp/swapping.md

 To swap wine and the beer inside `a` and `b` you have to follow the procedure below.

 ![A real example of swapping with three glasses](./assets/swapping-algorithm.svg)
 <figcaption>Fig.1.
-The steps you have to follow in order to swap the contents of the two glasses a and b.</figcaption>
+The steps you have to follow to swap the contents of the two glasses a and b.</figcaption>

 In code, this concept translates into the following program: